-Improvements to athletic fields, such as the conversion from natural to synthetic turf (planned at Jane Addams Middle School and Boren K-8 School), or installation of new field lighting (planned at Van Asselt Elementary School [Interim Site], Eckstein Middle School, Jane Addams Middle School, Boren K-8 School, and Denny Middle School/Chief Sealth High School [SWAC]) would increase the frequency and times of field use.
+Improvements to athletic fields, such as the conversion from natural to synthetic turf (planned at Jane Addams Middle School and Boren K-8 School), or installation of new field lighting (planned at Van Asselt Interim Site, Eckstein Middle School, Rainier Beach High School, Jane Addams Middle School, Boren K-8 School, and Denny Middle School/Chief Sealth High School [SWAC]) would increase the frequency and times of field use.
 Athletic field lighting projects can result in increased PM peak hour traffic generation during the fall and winter months when natural light conditions would otherwise not permit the use of fields.
-They can also result in increased traffic generation during later evening times (between 6:00 and 10:00 p.m.), depending on the spectator capacity and types of activities scheduled at the site.
+They can also result in increased traffic generation during later evening times (between 6 p.m. and 10 p.m.), depending on the spectator capacity and types of activities scheduled at the site.
 Based on traffic generation rates derived for scholastic and recreational athletics at other Seattle school sites (presented in the referenced Transportation Technical Report), these projects would generate between 240 and 300 additional trips per day during part of the year.
 During other times, the fields and natural lighting conditions allow scholastic and recreational use.
 Peak volumes could occur in the PM peak and early-evening hours, with increases ranging from 60 to 85 trips per hour.
 The athletic field improvement projects would be subject to individual project-level review of impacts on the transportation system at the time of design and permitting.

-Projects that simply replace existing synthetic turf or field lighting with newer technology (planned for Salmon Bay K-8 School, Ingraham High School, Rainier Beach High School, and Memorial Stadium) would not change the traffic generation for those facilities.
+Projects that simply replace existing synthetic turf or field lighting with newer technology (planned for Salmon Bay K-8 School, Ingraham High School, Rainier Beach High School, Memorial Stadium, and Franklin High School) would not change the traffic generation for those facilities.